-As will be discussed in Section 3, the current approach to generation of the baseline L2_SM_P product will be restricted to input data from the 6:00 am descending passes because of the thermal equilibrium assumption and near-uniform thermal conditions of surface soil layers and overlying vegetation in the early morning hours.
-Accurate soil moisture retrievals using data from 6:00 pm ascending passes may require use of a land surface model and will be generated as part of the L4_SM product (see ATBD for L4_SM).
+As will be discussed in Section 3, the current approach to generation of the baseline L2\SM\P product was originally restricted to input data from the 6:00 am descending passes because of the thermal equilibrium assumption and near-uniform thermal conditions of surface soil layers and overlying vegetation in the early morning hours.
+Accurate soil moisture retrievals using data from 6:00 pm ascending passes may require use of a land surface model and will be generated as part of the L4\SM product (see ATBD for L4\SM).
 However, some early results from the SMOS mission suggest that the additional error associated with 6 pm retrievals may not be as large as expected [48].
-If project resources permit, the SMAP project may decide to produce (as a research product only) a 6 pm retrieved soil moisture product using the same retrieval algorithm as the 6 am soil moisture product.
+As described in Section 8.1, the SMAP project starting with L2\SM\P Data Release Version 4 (Dec., 2016) produces a 6 pm retrieved soil moisture product using the same retrieval algorithm as the 6 am soil moisture product and with only very slightly degraded accuracy [61, 63].